 Southwestern Style Chicken

 - Cooking spray

-- 2 lb. boneless skinless chicken breasts, cut into bite-sized pieces
+- 2 pounds boneless, skinless chicken breasts cut into bite-sized pieces

-- 2 tblsp. taco seasoning see recipe below
+- 2 tablespoons taco seasoning (use 1 package of purchased or see recipe below to make your own)

 - ½ cup cilantro

 - 5 green onions chopped